Halzat113/Vytrack-Front-End-Automation/README.md

 # VyTrack_Front_End Automation
-This is a demonstration of fleet application automation testing project with UI acceptance.
-The framework covers most of the testing strategy with Java cucumber page object model and retrieving the data from json file.
-The goal is to cover all the test cases and try to automate them all and have a stable passing rate.
-Meanwhile secure the sensitive data from publicly read, instead they should be encrypted and getting them from vault.
-However this is not the top priority but it should be done in the near future.
+This is a demonstration of a fleet application automation testing project with UI acceptance.
+The framework covers most of the testing strategy with Java cucumber page object model and retrieving the data from JSON file.
+The goal is to cover all the test cases try to automate them all and have a stable passing rate.
+Meanwhile, secure the sensitive data from publicly read, instead they should be encrypted and get them from the vault.
+However, this is not the top priority but it should be done in the near future.